Continuity of discrete homomorphisms of diffeomorphism groups

+An element $f \in \Dc(M)$ is said to be recurrent in $\Dc(M)$ if $f$ satisfies that $\lim\inf d_{C^{\infty}}(f^{n}, \text{Id}) = 0$, for example an irrational rotation in $S^1$ is recurrent (See \ref{norms}).
+A corollary of Militon's theorem is that any recurrent element in $\Dc(M)$ is distorted in some finitely generated subgroup of $\Dc(M)$.
+Even more, it implies that such an element is``arbitrarily distorted" in the sense that $f$ could be made as distorted as one wants (See \ref{CF} for a precise definition).
+For a nice exposition of the concept of distortion in transformation groups and the definition of the different types of distortion, see \cite{CF}. \\

-Observe that distortion is preserved under group homomorphisms, so if one is trying to understand the existence of a homomorphism it might be fruitful to understand the distortion elements of the groups involved in the homomorphism.
+Observe that distorted elements are preserved under group homomorphisms and therefore if one wants to understand the existence of a group homomorphism, it might be fruitful to understand the distortion elements of the groups involved in the homomorphism.
 One example of this approach can be seen in the work of Franks and Handel \cite{FH}.
-They proved that any homomorphism from a large class of higher rank lattices $\Gamma$ into ${\D}_{\mu}(S)$(group of diffeomorphisms of a surface preserving a measure $\mu$) is finite using the fact that $\Gamma$ has distorted elements and showing that a distorted element $f \in \D_{\mu}(S)$ fixes the support of the measure $\mu$.
-For a more concrete statement of this and a clear exposition, see \cite {F}.\\
+They proved that any homomorphism from a large class of higher rank lattices $\Gamma$ (For example $SL_3(\mathbb{Z})$) into ${\D}_{\mu}(S)$ (the group of diffeomorphisms of a surface preserving a measure $\mu$) is finite using the fact that $\Gamma$ has distorted elements and showing that any distorted element $f \in \D_{\mu}(S)$ fixes the support of the measure $\mu$.
+For a more concrete statement of this and a clear exposition, see \cite{F}.\\

-A key example of how these concepts and results can be useful in this context is the following: Consider some homomorphism $\Phi: {\Dc}(S^2) \to {\Dc}(S^2)$.
-Let $R$ be a finite order rotation in $SO(3)$ and let $C = \Phi(R)$. $C$ is an element of finite order.
-If one takes any riemannian metric $g$ in $S^2$ and average it with respect to $C$, one obtains a metric $g'$ that is invariant under $C$.
-It follows from the uniformization theorem of Riemman surfaces that this metric is conformally equivalent to the standard metric in $S^2$ were $C$ is acting as a finite rotation.\\

-In conclusion: finite order rotations are sent to conjugates of finite order rotations, as we would expect.
-Instead, If $R$ was an irrational rotation, we can't conclude in the same way that $C$ is conjugate to a rotation.
-In that case, we just know that $C=\Phi(R)$ is an infinite order element.\\

-We can still try to imitate the proof in the finite order case: Let's take some arbitrary riemannian metric $g$ and consider the sequence of average metrics $g_n = \frac{1}{n}\sum_{i=0}^{n} ({C}^n)^{*}g$.
-If an appropriate subsequence of $\{g_n\}$ converges to a metric $g'$, this metric is invariant under $C$, and we can conclude that $C$ is conjugate to a rotation arguing in the same way as in the finite order case.
-The problem is that to obtain such a convergent subsequence in a $C^{\infty}$ fashion, we need bounds in all the derivatives of powers of $C$.\\

-To show that the derivatives $|D({C}^n)|$ of all the powers of $C$ are bounded we are going to make use of Militon's theorem.
-If such a bound does not exist, there is a subsequence $C^{n_i}$, such that $|D(C^{n_i})| \to \infty$.
-Passing through a subsequence, we can assume that $R^{n_i}$ is convergent, and let's assume it converges to the identity, if it converges to other rotation a similar argument works.\\